dkessner/ProcessingExamples/readme.md

 2. Pull changes to your local repo. (`git pull`).

 2. Copy your entire sketch folder to the ProcessingExamples directory, and verify that the sketch runs.
-Add the folder to your local repo (`git add`).

-3. Add a file `index.md` to the sketch folder:
+3. Create a file `index.md` in the sketch folder:

     ```
     # Sketch Name